I got an email this week from a blog reader named Sarah who asks a really good question.

 Hey Abby, I’m curious as to how many hours per day you work and put into your business?
 I feel like the constant distractions from my kids doesn’t lend well to getting stuff done.
 I feel like I need a lot of time everyday to get the things I need done.
 And this is why I’m curious what’s a realistic amount of time I should expect to pour into my business?
 I’d love to read a post or article about this to hear what others schedules are like.

 I know Sarah isn’t the only person with this question (several people have asked me similar questions over the last few years) and although I really try to share what I know about running a small business from home, especially as a mom of three young children, this is a question that I feel I can’t answer.
+I got some advice on health and safety for small business owners.

 I did write back to Sarah, though, just to explain why I can’t tell her exactly how many hours she should spend on her business and then I thought maybe I’d flesh out my answer further here so that we might discuss the question of time when it comes to building a creative business.